mdolab/DCFoil.jl/README.md

 Use `@enter` from the `Debugger.jl` to step into functions and `@bp` to put breakpoints.
 Wrap certain code in `@run` to put the execution in debug mode to get the breakpoints.
 You can also use `@show`, `@debug` commands for pesky bugs.

+Debugging AD code is a bit trickier.
+`Cthulhu.jl` is a package that offers the `@descend` macro that helps step into

 ## Citation